yjthoo/MovieGenreClassifier/README.md

 ### Designing and training a new model

-After designing your own model, you can replace the `GenreClassifierV2` function inside the `trainModelV2` function within the `trainModel.py` script with the name of your function inside of which your model is constructed.
+The `GenreClassifierV2` model currently used by this project is not optimal such that you may want to design your own model or find one online such as the approach taken in the [following link](https://www.analyticsvidhya.com/blog/2019/04/predicting-movie-genres-nlp-multi-label-classification/).
+Once this is done, you can replace the `GenreClassifierV2` function inside the `trainModelV2` function within the `trainModel.py` script with the name of your function inside of which your model is constructed.

 You can then train your model by running the following command from the command prompt: